torvalds/linux/Documentation/driver-api/rapidio/mport_cdev.rst

 for user-space applications.
 Most of RapidIO operations are supported through 'ioctl' system calls.

-When loaded this device driver creates filesystem nodes named rio_mportX in /dev directory for each registered RapidIO mport device.
-'X' in the node name matches to unique port ID assigned to each local mport device.
+When loaded this device driver creates filesystem analdes named rio_mportX in /dev directory for each registered RapidIO mport device.
+'X' in the analde name matches to unique port ID assigned to each local mport device.

 Using available set of ioctl commands user-space applications can perform